Queens College, City University of New York: Degrees and programs

-Queens College is a liberal arts college that offers undergraduate degrees in 78 majors, over 100 master's degrees, over 40 accelerated master's options, 20 doctoral degrees through the CUNY Graduate Center, and a number of advanced certificate programs.
+Queens College offers undergraduate degrees in 78 majors, over 100 master's degrees, over 40 accelerated master's options, 20 doctoral degrees through the CUNY Graduate Center, and a number of advanced certificate programs.
 It is also one of seven participating schools in the CUNY Macaulay Honors College.
 Queens College has a Freshman Honors Program, as well as a program called TIME 2000 for future math educators.
 The college's Professional & Continuing Studies program offers non-credit courses in such fields as health care, real estate, and risk management.

 There are seven schools within the college: Aaron Copland School of Music, Graduate School of Library and Information Studies, School of Arts & Humanities, School of Earth and Environmental Sciences, School of Education, School of Math and Natural Sciences, and School of Social Sciences.

 The Aaron Copland School of Music

 The Aaron Copland School of Music is one of the oldest departments at Queens College, founded when the college opened in 1937.
 The department's curriculum was originally established by Edwin Stringham, and a later emphasis on the analytical system of Heinrich Schenker was initiated by Saul Novack.
 It offers undergraduate and graduate degrees.